Tencent/omi/README.md

 ### Scoped CSS

-What'S the different between `style` and `staticStyle` method ?
+What's the difference between the `style` and the `staticStyle` method?
 For example：

 ``` js
 render() {